 There is also emerging evidence that creatine supplements can benefit muscle mass by lowering levels of a substance called myostatin.
 Myostatin has the reverse effect on muscle cells, effectively stunting it.
 So reducing levels of myostatin with creatine can help to increase the rate of muscle growth.

 What does the science say?

 It’s a win-win for creatine and boosted muscle mass.
 In fact, creatine is the “most effective nutritional supplement currently available to athletes in terms of increasing high intensity exercise capacity and lean body mass during training” according to respected studies.

 These studies also conclude that there are no known side effects to taking creatine supplements in the short and long term.

 Other research papers back up these trends, with one finding that over six weeks of taking creatine supplements, training subjects gained on average 2kg more lean muscle mass than those not taking creatine.
 Another concluded that creatine “significantly increases net lean mass and strength gains”.

-Which leads me to conclude, if you’re not taking creatine, you’re really missing out!
+This leads me to conclude that if you’re not taking creatine in your pre-workout, you’re really missing out!